jbshep/conversational-python-legacy/chapters/ch3_loops.md

 *edge cases* that may not work.  *Edge cases* are exceptional cases of program input that could cause your code to fail.
 One such edge case in this problem is full names that do not have spaces, i.e., the names of individuals who only have one name.
-Consider celebrities’ names such as Prince, Cher, Sting, Madonna, etc.  Those names are their full names and first names simultaneously.
+Consider celebrities' names such as Prince, Cher, Sting, Madonna, etc.  Those names are their full names and first names simultaneously.
 Try typing "Prince" in as the input to your program.